stacks-network/stacks/README.md

 ### ONS Specifications

-This repository includes the specifications, standards, and schema for the Open Name System.
+This repository includes the specifications, standards, and schema for the Openname System.

 ### Getting Started